Palace Green Library Redevelopments

 - creating more secure strong rooms space by installing extra mobile shelving

-The final phase will provide a new Education Room and Café.
+The final phase to be completed by mid-May will provide a new Education Space and Café.

 Phase 2B of the project was completed in July 2012: